texasflood/texasflood.github.io.b/_posts/2015-03-02-update-alternatives.md

 {% endhighlight %}

 <p>
-Explanation: the first argument to {% ihighlight bash %}update-alternatives --install{% endihighlight %}is the generic link which programs will actually use to link shared objects or execute a binary such as {% ihighlight bash %}editor{% endihighlight %}.
+Explanation: the first argument to {% highlight bash %}update-alternatives --install{% endhighlight %}is the generic link which programs will actually use to link shared objects or execute a binary such as {% highlight bash %}editor{% endhighlight %}.
 The second argument is just the name of the program, which is usually just chosen to be the actual filename of the generic link.
-This is the name that will appear in the {% ihighlight bash %}/etc/alternatives{% endihighlight %} directory.
+This is the name that will appear in the {% highlight bash %}/etc/alternatives{% endhighlight %} directory.
 The third argument is the path of the actual location of the binary/shared object/whatever else file.
 The fourth is the priority - the higher, the more preferential.
 </p>

 <p>